f18m/large-pcap-analyzer/README.md

 # Command line help

 ```
-	large-pcap-analyzer version 3.5.0
+	large-pcap-analyzer version 3.6.0
-	by Francesco Montorsi, (c) 2014-2018
+	by Francesco Montorsi, (c) 2014-2019
 	Usage:
 	  large-pcap-analyzer [options] somefile.pcap ...
 	Miscellaneous options:
 	 -h,--help                this help
 	 -v,--verbose             be verbose
+	 -q,--quiet               suppress all normal output, be script-friendly
 	 -t,--timing              provide timestamp analysis on loaded packets
 	 -p,--stats               provide basic parsing statistics on loaded packets
 	 -a,--append              open output file in APPEND mode instead of TRUNCATE
-	 -w <outfile.pcap>
+	 -w <outfile.pcap>, --write <outfile.pcap>
-	 --write <outfile.pcap>   where to save the PCAP containing the results of filtering
+	                          where to save the PCAP containing the results of filtering/processing
 	Filtering options (to select packets to save in outfile.pcap):
 	 -Y <tcpdump_filter>, --display-filter <tcpdump_filter>
 	                          the PCAP filter to apply on packets (will be applied on outer IP frames for GTPu pkts)